PVRED: A Position-Velocity Recurrent Encoder-Decoder for Human Motion Prediction: Position-Velocity RED

 \subsection{Training}

 To train the proposed network, we aim to define a loss function in the unit quaternion space.
-The objective is to minimize the differences between observed poses and predicted poses and keep the unit length of quaternion representations.
-The loss function should be robust against outliers while keeping the unit length of quaternions.
-Here, we use the mean absolute error loss
+The objective is to minimize the differences between observed poses and predicted poses while keeping the unit length of quaternion representations.
+The loss function should be robust against outliers of inaccurate predictions.
+We define a novel training loss as

-where $g$ denotes the Quaternion Transformation (QT) in Section~\ref{QuatTransf}, $x_{n + j}$ is the predicted pose of Equation~(\ref{eq:our_pred}), and $y_{n + j}$ is the ground truth pose.
+where $g$ denotes the Quaternion Transformation (QT), $x_{n + j}$ is the predicted pose of Equation~(\ref{eq:our_pred}), $y_{n + j}$ is the ground truth pose, and $\left\|\cdot\right\|_1$ is the mean absolute error.
+The detailed training process is summarized in Algorithm \ref{algoritm1}.